Chapter 3 : Second Year: Part I

 While I let Andromeda take me, I tried to mentally calm myself to the best of my abilities.

-Blacks and nothing could have made my blood run cold than meeting the eyes of the
+They were the Blacks and nothing could have made my blood run cold than meeting the eyes of the Orion Black.

 I was further than 15 feet to them, where their trunks were being pulled behind them by house elves and where the adults had been speaking to a boy who looked remarkably similar to Sirius.